PART 3

 Or just a little more.

-I became a teacher because I had to explain to myself all aspect of drumming in a million different ways.
-When one of my student stumble upon a difficult concept, I can relate to his problems.
+I became a teacher because I had to explain to myself all aspects of drumming in a million different ways.
+When one of my students taking piano and drum lessons in Chicago stumbles upon a difficult concept, I can relate to their problems.
+I’ve been there.

 Ok, now enough about me!

-One of the main challenge of learning a new instrument is patience.
-Patience with oneself.
-That is where I see people give up.
-They go down the road of “Oughta, Shoulda”.
-Meaning, before they even start practicing an exercise they have an internal conversation that tell them they “oughta” be able to master this concept, it shouldn’t be that hard.
-It doesn’t live them room to grow, to fail, to understand, to conquer.
-The knowledge of drums, in their mind, should be granted to them, yes, like a gift.
+One of the main challenges of learning a new instrument is patience.
+Having patience with oneself is where I see people give up.
+They go down the road of “oughta and shouldn’t,” meaning that before they start practicing an exercise, they have an internal conversation telling them they “oughta” be able to master this concept, and it “shouldn’t” be that hard.
+It doesn’t leave them room to grow, fail, understand, or conquer.
+In their mind, the knowledge of drums (or piano) should be granted to them, like a gift.

 More often than not, they let me know where the problem is.
-“I’m not gifted”, they say.
-Which concludes all negotiations between them and the study of the drums.
-Since someone from above has depleted them of the ability to “get it” right away, they have no reasons to fight on.
+They say, “I’m not gifted,” which concludes all negotiations between them and the study of the drums or piano.
+Since someone from above has depleted them of the ability to “get it” right away, they have no reason to fight!

 Only they forget the most important part: fun!

-It was fun for me to repeat an exercise until I would be able to play it fast or automatically.
-It was fun to try a brand new “lick” with a band and enjoy the new found power.
-It was fun to bang the drums, to listen to them, to open a new method, to share tips with a drummer, to go to a jam session, to discover little by little the world my instrument had given me a passport to.
+It was fun for me to repeat an exercise until I could play it fast or automatically.
+It was fun to try a brand-new “lick” with a band and enjoy the newfound power.
+It was fun to bang the drums, to listen to them, to open a new method, to share tips with a drummer, to go to a jam session, to discover, little by little, the world my instrument had given me a passport to.

 And that’s the answer!
-Dear drummers of all ages and all levels, playing is a joy.
-Whatever the challenges, whatever the difficulties, don’t forget: it’s supposed to be fun!
+Dear drummers and pianists of all ages and all levels, playing is a joy.
+Whatever the challenges, whatever the difficulties, don’t forget that it’s supposed to be fun!